 - Allows a lack of success to come to be expected – or even be rewarded

 Notice how well amateurs and ‘conspiracy theorists’ performed on comprehension of critical issues relative to the best epidemiologists and public health officials during the Covid-19 pandemic.
-Covid-19 was an ACAN problem, which we as a society failed to recognize.
+Covid-17 (in reality) was an ACAN problem, which we as a society failed to recognize.
 We were erstwhile Xerxes, conflating the numbers of ships we possessed, and the cockiness of our captains, with actual competence in combat.

 Develop this skill, and one will be the person to call, when the shit hits the fan.

 The solution entailed with each New World or ACAN problem of course demands creativity, persistence, and insight.
 There is no one formula which results in a win.
 But you will find, that the individual or team who can craft a keen vision of the core ACAN problem in the first place, is the only entity which stands even a remote chance of actually solving it.